So, how do you feel about China, specifically Beijing?

 Why should you visit Forbidden City?

-The magnificence of this palace always makes visitors wonder why they didn’t come here sooner.
-Maybe the Chinese community and lifestyle and even the direction of ruling party policies have changed.
+The magnificence of this palace always makes visitors wonder why they didn’t come sooner.
+Maybe the Chinese community, lifestyle, and even the direction of ruling party policies have changed.
 Perhaps many historic neighbourhoods were replaced by sophisticated skyscrapers and hulking grey beasts of modern structures, but this monumental structure has remained unchanged for hundreds of years.

 Perched in the heart of Beijing, Forbidden City is an incredible spot to visit.
-Just like an infinite maze of gates and corners, the palace consists of more than 9,000 rooms and 980 separate buildings spanning 720 kilometres; it could take more than 3 hours to explore all its sections.
+Like an infinite maze of gates and corners, the palace has more than 9,000 rooms and 980 separate buildings spanning 720 kilometres; exploring all its sections could take more than three hours.

-Not only that, but the palace is the most valuable piece of real estate in the world, with a price tag of more than $70 billion.
-Forbidden City was home to more than 24 different emperors, and it was out of the limit for the public for many thousands of years; even today, only 60% of the palace is open for visitors.
+Also, the palace is the most valuable piece of real estate in the world, with a price tag of more than $70 billion.
+Forbidden City was home to more than 24 emperors and was closed to the public for thousands of years; even today, only 60% of the palace is open to visitors.

 Things to do:

-• Learn the history behind this vast palace and admire its ornately decorated colourful features, especially wooden parts, described by UNESCO as the world’s most extensive collection of surviving old wooden constructions.
+- Learn the history behind this vast palace and admire its ornately decorated, colourful features, especially wooden parts.
+UNESCO describes it as the world’s most extensive collection of surviving old wooden constructions.

-• Check the Hall of Supreme Harmony and the Hall of Preserving Harmony, both of which should be included in any Forbidden City visit.
+- Check the Hall of Supreme Harmony and the Hall of Preserving Harmony, which should be included in any Forbidden City visit.
 They’re similar, but they’re worth your attention.

-• Please pay a visit to the Palace of Heavenly Purity, the Palace of Earthly Tranquility, and the Hall of Celestial and Terrestrial Union and enjoy their tranquil atmosphere.
+- Please visit the Palace of Heavenly Purity, Earthly Tranquility, and the Hall of Celestial and Terrestrial Union and enjoy their tranquil atmosphere.

-• Explore some royal pieces like jewellery, clothes, and other fancy antiques in the Treasure Gallery, next to the Palace of Tranquil Longevity
+- Explore some royal jewellery, clothes, and other fancy antiques in the Treasure Gallery, next to the Palace of Tranquil Longevity.

 Things not to do:

-• Don’t ever leave tips at any restaurant.
-It seems insulting in Chinese culture; just pay for your food or drinks and wait to make the change.
+- Don’t ever leave tips at any restaurant.
+In Chinese culture, it doesn’t seem very kind.
+Just pay for your food or drinks and wait to make the change.

-Pro tip: Tickets are just available online via the website, only for Chinese people, and the only choice for tourists is to book by a travel agent.
+Pro tip: Tickets are only available online via the website for Chinese people, and tourists must book through a travel agent.

 Roam Around the Heaven: Temple of Heaven